jsanti1975on/Cyber-Range-In-Works/README.md

 ## Overview

 This repository hosts the source code and configuration files for the **CyberLab Dashboard**, which runs on a **Raspberry Pi 4** with **Debian Bookworm 12** installed.
 The Raspberry Pi also runs **Pi-hole** to act as a web application, integrating network security and file automation features.
+Note: The Dashboard is now part of a larger project!

 ## Project Structure